Curious to explore how our AI analysis achieves digital authentication?

-Browse our case study articles illustrating how our AI system can handle even some of the most controversial pieces of art.
+Browse through our case study articles showcasing how our advanced AI system expertly navigates even the most enigmatic pieces of art.

 This case study takes you through the process of authentication of the remarkable story behind the “Flaget Madonna,” a painting discovered in the English countryside in 1995.
 Learn about Raphael’s unique style and techniques that defined the Renaissance era, follow our client’s quest to authenticate this masterpiece, and witness the intersection of cutting-edge technology and historical analysis.

 A French private collector commissioned us the authentication of his artwork Armide and Renaud assumed to be by Nicolas Poussin (1594 -1665), an extraordinary French Baroque painter.
 Our AI deemed the work authentic.
 Our findings together with the expertise provided by Christopher Wright are revealing considering the artwork is very similar to the one in the Gemäldegalerie in Berlin.